Taha969/Python-projects--1.py/README.md

 Python 3.x

 turtle library: This is a standard library included with most Python installations, so no additional installation is typically required.

+▶️ How to Run

+Save the Code: Save the provided Python code in a single file, for example, pong_game.py.

+Execute: Open your command line (Command Prompt or Terminal) and navigate to the directory where you saved the file.

+Run: Execute the file using the Python command:

+python pong_game.py